AapoTuulentie/MusicGenerator/Documentation/Weekly_report4.md

 - Testing is updated and coverage is in the [testing document](https://github.com/AapoTuulentie/MusicGenerator/blob/main/Documentation/Testing_document.md).
 It is still lacking.
 - Did not look into pylint yet

-Next I will have to improve testing and apply pylint.
-Player for the generated track would also be nice in UI.
+Next I will have to improve testing, comment the code and apply pylint.

+Time used: 9h